Vichingo455/Microsoft-KMS-Activation-Scripts/README.md

-# Microsoft-KMS-Activation-Scripts
+# Microsoft KMS Activation scripts
-KMS Activation scripta for all Microsoft products (Credits to MSGuides.com)
+KMS Activation scripts for all Microsoft products (Credits to MSGuides.com)